BenCowen/SparseCoding/README.md

 It should be easy to play around with both model and optimization parameters.
 All you need to look at is the `DEMO.py` code (which builds the dataloader, defines parameters, calls training subroutines, etc.).
 For more complicated options, see `DictionaryTraining.py` (where the magic happens).
 MNIST, CIFAR10, ASIRRA, and Fashion-MNIST are all readily available, but if you have your own dataloader for vectors you should be able to use that too.

+### TO-DO
+* save dictionary objects
+* UPDATE: parameter search is now running on the devbox (so good dictionaries can be obtained repeatably)
+* put lua version on (maybe...)
+* color version